 ROLE OF INSTRUCTOR

 I also conceptualize my instructor role as advisor – in the broad sense of that term.
-While I have many advisees in my Department (over 40), I think of my advisor role as more than providing direction to my assigned advisees with regard to what classes they should take next semester.
+I think of my advisor role as more than providing direction to my assigned advisees with regard to what classes they should take next semester.
 I also attempt to provide direction to all of my students by helping them to discover what their aptitudes and interests are and how those aptitudes and interests can be cultivated.
 When students come to me and are torn, not knowing what to do with their life, I often find myself saying to them, “what is the song of your heart?”
-It may sound trite, but it has truly helped some of my students.
+It may sound trite, but I do believe it has proven beneficial to some of my students.

 METHOD OF TEACHING

 I use a combination of lecture and other innovative pedagogical techniques.
 For example, I use class exercises which involve students experientially, I lead class discussions, and I have drawn upon elements of popular culture to illustrate various sociological topics.
 A major objective of mine is to consider the subject matter through the eyes of my students.
 I use particular examples and experiences from our shared popular culture and from my own previous student and work experiences, to illustrate various concepts and topics, such as gender roles, deviance, and dominant ideology.
 In my classes, I integrate my own research so as to illustrate concepts and theories.
 For example, I have conducted research on generational membership.
 In particular, I have written articles which dispel many of the myths that prevail about members of Generation X. This is a topic which students find engaging.
-In the classroom, we discuss cultural, social, political, and economic events which have shaped previous generations, and also events that are shaping the current generation.
-We consider the origin of stereotypes about members of various generations and, at a more socio-psychological level, we consider together the impact of generational stereotypes on individual behavior and self-image.
-My current research is on the sociology of nostalgia.
+In the classroom, we discuss cultural, social, political, and economic events which have shaped previous generations, and also events that are shaping subsequent generations.
+We consider the origin of stereotypes about members of various generations and, at a more social psychological level, we consider together the impact of generational stereotypes on individual behavior and self-image.
+The sociology of nostalgia is another research area of mine.
 This topic, too, invites eager discussion.
-In my research, I have found that young people (i.e., “twenty- somethings”) are nostalgic for times they do not even know firsthand.
+In my research, I have found that young people exhibit nostalgia for times they do not even know firsthand.
 This “displaced nostalgia” is an interesting phenomenon.
 My students work with me in arriving at explanations for this finding (e.g., the way in which past decades have been romanticized and mythologized in the popular culture).

 -- Janelle L. Wilson